Mobile site search icon.

 35%

-HAD 1 TO 2 ATTACKS/
+HAD 1 TO <2 ATTACKS/

 MONTH at baseline2

-• 39% HAD ≥3 ATTACKS/MONTH at baseline2
+• 39% had ≥3 Attacks/Month at baseline2

 HELP Open-label Extension Study

 The open-label extension study evaluated the safety and efficacy of TAKHZYRO for up to 2.5 years in patients with HAE type 1 or type II (≥12 years of age).
 It included patients from the pivotal trial (rollover n=109) and additional patients (nonrollover n=103).
 In the long-term study, 212 patients received TAKHZYRO 300 mg every 2 weeks for a mean duration of 29.6 (SD=8.2) months.
 Most patients (81.6%) completed the study or enrolled in commercial product.
-For rollover patients, the HELP study baseline attack rate (4-week run-in period) was used as this baseline.
+For rollover patients, the HELP study baseline attack rate (4-week run-in period) was used as the baseline.
 For nonrollover patients, baseline was defined as the number of investigator-confirmed attacks reported in the last 3 months.
 Rollover patients, regardless of randomization group in the pivotal trial, received a single dose of TAKHZYRO 300 mg at study entry and were followed until the first HAE attack occurred.
 After the first HAE attack, all rollover patients received open-label treatment with TAKHZYRO 300 mg every 2 weeks.
 Nonrollover patients received open-label treatment with TAKHZYRO 300 mg starting on Day 0 and continued to receive TAKHZYRO every 2 weeks throughout the duration of the treatment period.
 The long-term safety of TAKHZYRO was the primary endpoint in the study.2

-Effective HAE Prevention in the Long Term
+Effective HAE prevention in the long term

 Secondary Endpoints